Miskatonic-Investigative-Society/CoC7-FoundryVTT/module/manual/en/chases.md

 ![](../../assets/manual/chases/cut_to_the_chase_1.webp)

 1. Initiative track.
 The active participant is circled in orange.
 2. Chase track.
 Active location and participant.
 You can drag drop participant from the chase track to move them freely.
 You can drag a new actor or token directly on the chase track.
 This will pop the import window and add that participant to the chase.
-In some cases (eg. new prey slower than the slowest particpant) all movement action will be recalculated.
+In some cases (eg. new prey slower than the slowest participant) all movement action will be recalculated.
 3. A barrier.
 4. A hazard.